-The Emissions of Volatile Organic Compounds from Organic Solvents Regulations (referred to as the Solvents Regulations) were introduced in Ireland in November 2002.
-This legislation requires a large section of Irish business, which use solvents or solvent containing materials as part of their operation, to determine if the regulations apply to them, and if so, obtain a Certificate of Compliance by October 31st 2007.
+The Emissions of Volatile Organic Compounds from Organic Solvents Regulations (referred to as the Solvents Regulations) were introduced in Ireland in November 2002, and were further underpinned by the European Union (Installations And Activities Using Organic Solvents) Regulations 2012.
+This legislation requires a large section of Irish business, which use solvents or solvent containing materials as part of their operation, to determine if the regulations apply to them, and if so, obtain a Certificate of Compliance.
 The following business sectors come under the remit of the regulations:

 - Dry cleaning;

 - Vehicle coating and vehicle refinishing;

 - Other coating, including metal, plastic, textile, fabric, film, leather, wood, and paper surfaces;